How do I find step by step info on credit card debt settlement?

 Generally, I would make sure that any firm you choose is a member of the Better Business Bureau and get a sense for the quality of the organization (www.bbb.org )

 If you want to go it alone, the first goal will be to budget.
 Start out with the attached Personal Finance and Budget Guide (which I have attached for you for free).
-It has some excellent tips on how to manage your money and how to get out of the cycle of debt and into a virtuous cycle of wealth.
+It has some excellent tips on how to manage your money and get out of debt and into a virtuous cycle of wealth.

 Also, most credit card companies will not settle with debtors until the account is around six months delinquent.
 This means that you must stop paying your creditors each month in order for the settlement company to obtain a settlement.
 No credit card company will allow a cardholder to keep an account open after not paying for six months.
-Nor will a card company allow a user to continue to use an account after agreeing to accept a settlement amount to pay off the balance of the account.
+Nor will a card company allow a user to continue using an account after agreeing to accept a settlement amount to pay off the account's balance.
 So be sure to close your accounts.

 Be aware that an account showing as "settled as agreed" will likely have a negative impact on your credit score.
-However, you must keep in mind that a "settled as agreed" account will have less of a negative influence on your credit score than an unpaid account with an outstanding balance.
+However, you must keep in mind that a "settled as agreed" account will negatively influence your credit score less than an unpaid account with an outstanding balance.
 Therefore, if you do not have enough cash to pay off your delinquent accounts in full, it will still benefit you to settle with your creditors.

 We hope that this helped you to Find, Learn, and Save!

 If you are struggling with debt, you are not alone.
 According to the NY Federal Reserve total household debt as of Quarter Q3 2023 was $17.291 trillion.
 Student loan debt was $1.599 trillion and credit card debt was $1.079 trillion.